SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 └── langchain@0.1.37
 ```

-No worries, we will talk about these dependencies later.
+No worries, you will talk about these dependencies later.

 ## Summary